 Hyperlane is secured by Interchain Security Modules (ISMs).
-ISMs are smart contracts that are responsible for verifying that interchain messages being delivered on the destination chain were actually sent on the origin chain.
+ISMs are smart contracts that are responsible for verifying that interchain messages being delivered on the destination chain were on the origin chain.

 Core Concepts